 Rajasthan SET Exam Pattern 2026

-The Rajasthan SET is an offline examination consisting of two distinct papers.
-Paper 1 assesses General Teaching and Research Aptitude, while Paper 2 is dedicated to your specific subject of expertise.
+The Rajasthan SET is conducted as an offline examination comprising two distinct papers.
+Paper 1 assesses General Teaching and Research Aptitude, while Paper 2 is dedicated to testing expertise in the candidate’s specific subject.

 - Paper 1 has 50 questions, and Paper 2 has 100 questions, so the total number of questions is 150.